 Artist Equity Summit 2022: Lifting Up our Youth

-Join us to meet artists, learn about ways they are creating music with young people, and engage in dialogue about achieving greater racial equity across generations.
+Discover how we met artists, learned about the ways they are creating music with young people, and engaged in dialogue about achieving greater racial equity across generations.

 Artist Equity Summit May 2021: Twin Cities Arts Leaders